zrvnarmarin/Live-Ludo-Game--Vanilla-JS-Node.js--Express.js--SASS-PostgreSQL-WecSocket.io/README.md

 24.9.2022
 - making utillity function for dice numbers
-- updating dice.css for dice animation
+- displaying each dice side when random number is gotten